DMARCE-PROJECT/rossealfs/README.md

 This file must provide the following parameters:

-- **mountpoint**: string with the path of the mount point for SealFS.
+- **mountpoint**: String with the path of the mount point for SealFS.

-- **categories**: string array with the different categories for logging.
+- **categories**: String array with the different categories for logging.
 If the category's name is `thename`, the corresponding ROS2 topic iwill be  `/rossealfs/thename`.
 All messages published in this topic will be logged in this category.

-- **files**: string array with the log file path for each category.
+- **files**: String array with the log file path for each category.
 If the mount point is `/var/sealfslog` and the file is `/misc/file.log`, the final absolute path for the log file will be `/var/sealfslog/misc/file.log`.
 Those files are opened in *append* mode (as required by SealFS).
 If the log file does not exist, it will be created.

-- **types**: string array with the ROS2 type for the category's topics.
+- **types**: String array with the ROS2 type for the category's topics,for example `std_msgs/String`.

-    - If the type is `std_msgs/String`, the corresponding log file will be a plain text file.
-Each string published in the topic will be transformed to a text line (an end-of-line `\n` is appended to the string).
-Therefore, this type must be used for plain text logs.

-    - In other case, the log file will store the published messages in binary format, as serialized messages (ROS2 serialization).
-For each received message, two writes are performed:

-        - an `int64_t` integer with the length of the serialized ROS2 message (little-endian).
-        - the rcl serialized message buffer.
+### Example

 For example, this is a configuration file: